-In line with the Board's objective of strengthening and diversifying the Company's insurance portfolio, an agreement was signed on 1 January 2018 with an intermediary having an established presence across Europe for the Company to carry on business of insurance in 23 states forming part of the EU and EEA for Class 1 - Accident and Class 2 - Sickness.
-The Company had previously submitted notice of its intention to the MFSA and, on 29 December 2017, the MFSA issued its authorisation to the Company to carry on business of insurance under the provisions of freedom to provide services in these 23 states in terms of the Company's notice.
+In December 2017, the company submitted notice to the MFSA of its intention to carry on business of insurance under the provisions of freedom to provide services in 23 states forming part of the EU and EEA for Class 1 - Accident and Class 2 - Sickness.
+On 29 December 2017, the MFSA issued its authorisation to the company to carry on business of insurance under the provisions of freedom to provide services in terms of the company's notice.